by Texas Homesteader ~

-The abundant oregano is usually still producing in my Edible Landscape.
-So I oftentimes harvest a small portion and mince the leaves to sprinkle over the top.
+When my oregano is still producing in my Edible Landscape I oftentimes harvest a small portion and mince the fresh leaves to sprinkle over the top.

 Sometimes I also sprinkle a little cheese on top for good measure.
 Most people like parmesan cheese but RancherMan’s not a parmesan cheese fan.
 At all!

 So if I’m adding cheese I’ll use grated Mozzarella or Monterrey jack cheese – but truth be told any white cheese will do here.

 Now all that’s left to do is to dig in and ENJOY!

 Did you make this Instant Pot Spaghetti?
 Please rate the recipe in your comment below!

 Looking for a one-pot meal that can get your family fed fast?
 This Instant Pot Spaghetti recipe is simple and requires 8 minutes pressure cooking with a 10-minute rest.
 So go ahead, plan on serving delicious spaghetti tonight! #TexasHomesteader